Program Director (2008–2019)

 I am a graphic designer and an educator with over 30 years of experience in the marketing communications industry.
 My full-time teaching career began in 1999.

 As a designer, I have designed everything from identity to websites and more.
 My professional experience has included creative positions in ad agencies, design studios, publishing firms and in-house art departments in New York City and Milwaukee.
-Currently my wife Bonnie and I are partners in a design studio called Electric Pictures in Champaign, Illinois.
+Currently my partner Bonnie and I have a graphic design studio called Electric Pictures in Champaign, Illinois.

 As an educator, I've taught graphic design at Parsons School of Design, Milwaukee Institute of Art & Design, Eastern Illinois University and Parkland College, where I was a tenured professor for 20 years.